Skip to main content

 The physician shortage and other societal changes precipitated a major shift in the direction of the Board.
 In the 1970s, the Board took responsibility for five additional professional groups, modifying the traditional definition of the practice of medicine by physicians to include newly emerging groups of health care professionals.

-The first group of new licensees to come under the Board's purview was physician assistants in 1971.
+The first group of new licensees to come under the Board's purview was physician associates in 1971.
 Some had served as military paramedics in Vietnam, while others were nurses and long-time employees in physicians' offices.

 In 1973, the Legislature added acupuncturists to the Board's regulatory responsibilities, and the Acupuncture Advisory Committee met for the first time the following year.
 One of the original committee members, Joel Seres, MD, of Portland, served for three decades before retiring in 2004.